Whatever Happened to Slade: Release and promotion

 There had been no new release from Slade since the "Nobody's Fool" single had been lifted from the Nobody's Fools album in April 1976 to commercial failure.
 The first that was heard of Slade in 1977 was the single "Gypsy Roadhog".
 After the single was banned and stalled on the UK Singles Chart, the album that followed didn't have much commercial chance after that.
-Titled by Chandler after a piece of graffiti spotted painted on a London bridge, Whatever Happened to Slade, while intended as a defiant, ironic comment on their absence from UK shores, was more likely received as a virtual admission of how far the group's star had fallen, and few people, except perhaps a mere fraction of their old fan base, was in the mood to contradict them.
+Titled by Chandler after a piece of graffiti spotted painted on a London bridge, Whatever Happened to Slade, while intended as a defiant, ironic comment on their absence from UK shores, was more likely received as a virtual admission of how far the group's star had fallen, and few people, except perhaps a fraction of their old fan base, were in the mood to contradict them.

 Whatever Happened to Slade received no airplay and very little press.
 It failed to chart on any national chart, including the UK Albums Chart, and became the group's lowest-selling LP to date.
 However, those faithful few who took the trouble were amazed by the record.
 Described as "the heaviest, dirtiest (in all senses), most decadent Slade music ever made", Whatever Happened to Slade was described as making "Gypsy Roadhog" sound like "The Teddy Bear's Picnic" and remains many Slade connoisseurs' favourite of all their albums.
 It was also influential on the grunge and alternative rock genres, with both Billy Corgan of The Smashing Pumpkins and Kurt Cobain of Nirvana citing the album as influential.

+To promote the album, the band embarked on an 11-date UK concert tour, their first in two years.

 The album was remastered by Tim Turan at Turan Audio for CD release in 2007 by Salvo Records, a subsidiary of Union Square Productions, as part of a series of Slade CD remasters known as the "Feel the Noize" remasters.
 The liner notes of the new edition describe the album as "underrated".